chutrunganh/Project-I-Collect-SNMP-Data/README.md

 The project also incorporates the following components:
 - `MIB Databases` directory: This directory houses the MIB files that the application utilizes to gather information.
-It is situated within `Project_I_Collect_SNMP_Data/out/artifacts/SNMP_Browser/MIB Databases` since it will be further packaged alongside the jar file.
+The MIB files are in JSON format.

 - `GetJSONFiles` script: This script is employed to transform MIB ASN1 files into JSON format files.
 If you wish to recompile the MIB files, adjust the `MIB_DIR` and `DES_DIR` variables in the script to match your case.

-- `ProjectCodeStructureDiagram.asta`: Astah UML project contains all Class diagrams and UseCase diagram
+- `Docs` directory: contains all the documents related to the project, including the project report, SNMP Configuration and the project structure diagram in Astah UML file.

 # License 📜
 Distribution of this project is under the MIT License.